“Despite inflicting only light damage on the enemy, the raid electrified an American public still reeling from the attack on Pearl Harbor.”

 The raid took place just 132 days after Pearl Harbor

 The Doolittle Raid was initially planned as payback for the Japanese attack of Dec.
 7, 1941.
-Within two weeks of what President Roosevelt called the “day of infamy,” the White House ordered the military to mount some kind of retaliatory strike against Japan itself.
+Within two weeks of what President Roosevelt called the “day of infamy,” the White House ordered the military to mount a retaliatory strike against Japan itself.
 It was certainly a tall order.
 With the enemy homeland located on the far side of the Pacific, just how to carry out FDR’s directive was unclear.
 Then in January, 1942, a navy captain named Francis Low stepped forward with a plan.
-He proposed sneaking an aircraft carrier laden with medium land-based bombers close enough to the Japanese home islands to launch an attack.
+He proposed sneaking an aircraft carrier laden with land-based bombers close enough to the Japanese home islands to launch an attack.
 It was a wild idea, but the brass liked it and quickly set about bringing it to fruition.

 Nothing like it had ever been tried before